simonesilvestroni/m2m-website/_posts/2023-01-10-simplifying-reaper.md

   - 'music production'
   - 'reaper'
   - 'software'
-description: "Helping another producer with his transition from Logic made me appreciate a simpler REAPER for my own good."
+summary: "Helping another producer with his transition from Logic made me appreciate a simpler REAPER for my own good."
 ---
 I'm going to be quick and straight to the point: no matter how much experience I have with the software, I've found the act of removing custom keyboard shortcuts and turning them into a new toolbar very refreshing.
 The other step I've taken was to reduce the number of key strokes necessary to hit a shortcut: wherever possible they're now down to 1 or max 2.
 Pretty much every shortcut requiring more than two modifiers have been moved to a toolbar.
 Less mental load is good.